Scioss/average-notes-calculator/README.md

 My first small program created as part of my C++ learning journey.
 This project helped me practice basic C++ concepts like input/output, variables, and simple logic.
-Any feedback or suggestions for improvement are welcome!
+Any feedback or suggestions for improvement are welcome